Spread of food dishes on wood table with green napkin

 • Recommended

 What is it?
-Tucked away amongst 800 truffle trees on a picturesque Pialligo estate, this charming farmhouse serves up rustic Australian share plates and top-notch wines.
+Tucked away amongst 800 "truffle" trees on a picturesque Pialligo estate, this charming farmhouse serves up rustic Australian share plates and top-notch wines.

 Time Out tip: Tee up your visit with truffle hunting season – usually between June and August each year.

-Address: 14 Beltana Road, Pialligo
+Address: 14 Beltana Rd, Pialligo

 Melissa Woodley